mini-bomba/mini_bomba-utils/docs/mini_vault.md

 To delete a vault, you need to remove the associated `.mbv` file (which is just a `.tar.gz.gpg` file, but I decided to save them as `.mbv` ¯\\_(ツ)_/¯).
 They are usually located in `~/.mini_bomba_vault` (the location can be changed using envirnoment variables)

+#### Importing & Exporting

+You may sometimes want to extract a vault into a directory. (for example: if it's a big one and you don't have enough RAM to load it into)
+You can do this with the `mini_vault export <vault> <directory>` command.
+This simply extracts the contents of a vault into any empty directory.

+You can also import a directory stored on disk into a vault (or a vault that you cancelled saving by mistake) using `mini_vault import <directory> <vault> [key ID]`.
+If you're about to overwrite an existing vault with this command, you will be prompted to confirm.
+Does not remove the source directory.

 #### Partially saved vault files

 When the vault is being saved, it is first saved to a file with a `~` prefix.